What does productivity at work really mean?

 Easy-to-use, flexible, accessible and affordable (or free): spreadsheets are a reliable tool for almost every area of business, from project management and data collection to planning and analysis.
 And that’s why, despite the proliferation of other apps and software, spreadsheets aren’t going anywhere, anytime soon.

-In fact, when data is extracted from other software and apps, a spreadsheet is often the place where we put that data!
+In fact, when data is extracted from other SaaS tools and apps, a spreadsheet is often the place where we put that data!

 A major downside to spreadsheets is that they rely on time-consuming manual work, which can lead to copy-paste errors and other mistakes.
 Sheetgo essentially allows your spreadsheets to “talk to each other” so that data is sent between spreadsheets automatically.
 You can use Sheetgo’s ready-made templates for specific business processes or create your own connections between Google Sheets, Excel and CSV files.